WOLFCAD/NAWCAD-WOLF-VR-TOURS/README.md

 # NAWCAD-WOLF-VR-TOURS

-This is a demo that ibncludes assets scripts, photosheres, etc that can be used to create a Google Cardboard based tour more smoothly.
+This is a demo that includes assets scripts, photosheres, etc that can be used to create a Google Cardboard based tour more smoothly.

 # Gaze Interactor Prefabs